 Nurturing (meditation, self-healing reiki) and having compassion for yourself, cultivating self-love and forgiveness.
 A good technique is to imagine that you are your own best friend and ask yourself:

 “What would I do for my best friend if they were in this situation?
 Would I berate them, judge them or would I give them unconditional love and support?”

 Also, embracing the Japanese concept of “Wabi Sabi” which literally means “acceptance of transience and imperfection” to remind yourself that you are perfectly imperfect in every moment.

 DON'T LET FEAR RULE

-This can seem hard when we live in a climate so permeated by fear, but one simple step is to switch off the TV, Radio, Internet News to unplug from the constant flow of negative news stories.
+This can seem hard when we live in a climate so permeated by fear, but one simple step is to switch off from main-stream media + the constant flow of negative news stories.
 This is not to say that you should be ignorant of world events, but a reminder to be mindful not to allow fear to permeate you and rule your perceptions and actions.

 A useful technique, particularly when you find yourself in difficult situations is to ask: